Tony133/nestjs-apps-collection/README.md

 # nestjs-collections-apps

-Collection example apps with NestJS and Typeorm, Mongodb, PostgreSQL, GraphQL, Mercurius, etc. for the NestJS community 😻
+Collection example apps with NestJS and Typeorm, Sequelize, Mongodb, PostgreSQL, GraphQL, Mercurius, etc. for the NestJS community 😻

 ## Install workspace